PNS Ghazi: Indian version

 In 2010, it was reported that the Indian Navy had destroyed all records of the sinking of the submarine Ghazi.
 Vice Admiral G. M. Hiranandani, who was tasked with writing the official history of the navy, said that he was unable to obtain any old files regarding Ghazi sinking.
-One of the retired navy officer who saw action in 1971 said that the destruction of the Ghazi papers and those of the army in Kolkata depicts the many instances when Indian war history has been deliberately falsified.
+One of the retired navy officers who saw action in 1971 said that the destruction of the Ghazi papers and those of the army in Kolkata depicts the many instances when Indian war history has been deliberately falsified.
 He further stated that 'We have enough heroes.
-In fog of war, many myth and false hero may have been created and many left unsung'.
+In the fog of war, many myths and false heroes may have been created and many honest ones left unsung'.

-In 2011, former Indian naval chief, Admiral Arun Prakash quoted in the national security conference that [Ghazi] had sunk under mysterious circumstances, "not by INS Rajput as originally claimed."
+In 2011, former Indian naval chief Admiral Arun Prakash quoted in the national security conference that [Ghazi] had sunk under mysterious circumstances, "not by INS Rajput as originally claimed."
 Parkash later published an article in Indian media in 2021 in which he stated that PNS Ghazi sank due to an internal explosion.

 Pakistani military oversights

-In 1972, the Hamoodur Rahman Commission (HRC) never carried out investigation into this incident despite its formation to assess the military and political failures of the country in the war of 1971.
+In 1972, the Hamoodur Rahman Commission (HRC) never carried out an investigation into this incident despite its formation to assess the military and political failures of the country in the war of 1971.

 It was only on 10 February 1972, when the incident was officially recognised by the Government of Pakistan and then-President Zulfikar Bhutto met with the grieving families and loved ones of the officers and sailors who served in Ghazi, and told them that they may have all perished due to this incident as many of the slain family members were pushing for repatriation to the Government of Pakistan as they were keeping the hope alive that they may have survived and rescued by India.

 The Naval Intelligence conducted its own investigations and its military oversights stated that Ghazi sank, when the mines it was laying, were accidentally detonated.
 Pakistani military oversights into this incident were not immediate.
 Instead, the Naval Intelligence took time to conclude its investigations that went on for several years.
 Over the decades, the military oversights were kept hidden and were not known to the public until 1990s when the Navy made an announcement over the completion of its insights into this incident.
 Following this announcement, Pakistan addressed the problems connecting the electromechanical failures, computer problems, and Mk.14 torpedoes' "circular deep running" once launched from the firing ship.

-Pakistan never accepted the theory from Indian Navy but provided its alternative insights into this disaster based on the investigations on the Mark 14 torpedoes and other vintage military equipment installed in Ghazi.
-According to Pakistan Navy's investigation, there were two probable reasons connecting to this mishappening:
+Pakistan never accepted the theory from the Indian Navy but provided its alternative insights into this disaster based on the investigations on the Mark 14 torpedoes and other vintage military equipment installed in Ghazi.
+According to the Pakistan Navy's investigation, there were two probable reasons connecting to this mishappening: